Configure App Based Traffic Steering over Secure SD-WAN Gateway

 Versa SD-WAN Application Based Forwarding is an easy to configure policy and has a single touch point – the SDWAN Policy

-– Define the default action for all other Internet bound traffic to be matched and the forwarding action
+SDWAN Policy | – Define the Application(s) to be matched and forwarding action to be taken – Define the default action for all other Internet bound traffic to be matched and the forwarding action |

 High Level Topology